zucchini fritters with an avocado raita

 preparation

-1. Halve the avocados, take out the seeds and with a spoon, scoop the avocado flesh into a bowl.
+- Halve the avocados, remove the seeds, and scoop the avocado flesh into a bowl with a spoon.

-2. Add the lemon juice, chilli, and lots of fresh herbs and blitz using a hand blender until smooth and well combined.
-The mixture will seem quite thick, if you prefer thinner, just add a little water.
+- Add the lemon juice, chilli, and lots of fresh herbs and blitz using a hand blender until smooth and well combined.
+The mixture will seem quite thick; if you prefer thinner, add a little water.

 Goodness shared from Stacey